vllm-project/vllm-spyre/docs/contributing/README.md

     export TORCH_SENDNN_LOG=CRITICAL
     ```

+For tensor-parallel debugging, you can enable an option to redirect all log output from each rank to an individual file.
+Set `VLLM_SPYRE_WORKER_LOG_REDIRECT_DIR` to a local directory, and each rank will redirect stdout and stderr into their own file inside the directory.
+This can be helpful to avoid having interleaved stack dumps from different ranks in stderr.

 ### Topology Aware Allocation

 This section is specific to the AIU operator and scheduling workloads onto specific cards.